Course information and statistics from 2016-17 Destinations of Leavers from HE

 - Understand the practice of applied investment and risk analysis.

 - Fully grasp the risk management process and the associated tools.

 - Appreciate the importance of hedging and the role of derivatives/spot trading.

-The first year provides a strong foundation to financial markets, banking, economics and quantitative methods.
-You will also gain an understanding of the tools used in applied investment analysis and enhance their mathematical, statistical and computing skills.
+The first year is common across all three of our finance courses, with students from the various disciplines studying together.
+This provides our students with strong foundation to financial markets, banking, economics and quantitative methods.
+You will also gain an understanding of the tools used in applied investment analysis and enhance your mathematical, statistical and computing skills.

 Banking and financial institutions

 This module looks at key functions of banking firm.
 The emphasis is on what differentiates banks from other financial institutions, as well as the information problems inherent in the banking industry.
 Participants will understand why financial intermediaries exist and their role/impact on the global economy.